-Those regulations define both the rights and liabilities of all the people involved in the ACH system: government agencies, Federal Reserve banks, financial institutions, and the public.
-The regulations cover ACH credit entries, debit entries, and entry data that an agency starts or receives through the ACH system.
+These regulations define the rights and liabilities of everyone involved with ACH.
+They cover ACH credit entries, debit entries, and data that agencies send or receive through ACH.

-This operating circular along with its appendices and the Federal Reserve schedules for time and fees govern how Federal Reserve Banks, sending banks, and receiving banks clear and settle commercial ACH credit and debit items.
-These include credit items subject to Article 4A.
+(with its appendices and schedules for time and fees) governs how Federal Reserve Banks, banks sending money, and banks receiving money clear and settle commercial ACH credits and debits.

 Financial institutions that participate in ACH follow operating rules developed by Nacha, formerly known as NACHA – the Electronic Payments Association (Nacha), to transfer funds electronically.
 Nacha is not a government agency.
 Nacha charges a fee for a copy of its rules.